Models of random subtrees of a graph: The spanning-tree case

-We refer to Lawler \cite{Lawler1999} for more information concerning loop erased random walks.
-Let $M$ be a positive Markov kernel on a connected graph $G=(V,E)$ and $r\in V$ a distinguished node.
-For any starting point $v\in V$ and non empty subset $S$ of $V$, we denote by ${\sf LERW}_M[v,S]$ the distribution of a $M$-loop erased random walk starting at $v$ and killed at its hitting time of $S$ (meaning that before erasure, the random walk is a Markov chain with kernel $M$).
+We refer to Schramm \cite{SC}, Lawler \cite{Lawler1999}, Marchal \cite{Marchal} and Viennot \cite[Prop.6.3]{VX} for more information concerning loop erased random walks (and to Schramm \cite{SC}, Lawler \cite{Law2005}, Lawler et al. \cite{LSW04} for conformal invariant scaling limit considerations, in the lattice case, in which deep links between scaling limits of loop erased random walks and scaling limits of uniform spanning trees are discussed).
+Let $M$ be a positive transition matrix on a connected graph $G=(V,E)$ and $r\in V$ a distinguished node.
+For any starting point $v\in V$ and non-empty subset $S$ of $V$, we denote by ${\sf LERW}_M[v,S]$ the distribution of a $M$-loop erased random walk starting at $v$ and killed at its hitting time of $S$ (meaning that before erasure, the random walk is a Markov chain with transition matrix $M$).